MissLyd/MissLyd/README.md

 -  I’m interested in CS, art, technology and making friends
 -  I’m currently learning how to code
 -  I’m looking to collaborate on ...
--  How to reach me
+-  How to reach me:

 <!---